 Separation of review and issuing officers

-• Ensuring issuing officers and others involved in issuing the infringement are not involved in the review of the infringement (as required by the Infringements Act).
+• Ensure issuing officers and others involved in issuing the infringement are not involved in the review of the infringement (as required under the Act).

-• Establishing processes to deal with any conflict of interest.
+• Establish processes to deal with any conflict of interest.
 For example, referring applications to another decision maker not involved in the advice to issue an infringement.

-• Requiring issuing officers to have good record keeping practices to reduce the involvement of issuing officers in the internal review process.
+• Require issuing officers to have good record keeping practices to reduce the involvement of issuing officers in the internal review process.

-• Implementing processes to allow decision makers to provide feedback to issuing officers when an infringement has been withdrawn due to errors by an issuing officer.
+• Implement processes to allow decision makers to provide feedback to issuing officers when an infringement has been withdrawn due to errors by an issuing officer.

 Conflicts of interest

-• Training decision makers on the types of conflicts and how to identify a conflict of interest.
+• Train decision makers on the types of conflicts and how to identify a conflict of interest.

-• Establishing a conflict-of-interest policy that requires decision makers to disclose actual, potential, or perceived conflicts of interest and establishes how a conflict of interest should be managed.
-This may include that a decision maker remove themselves from reviewing that application.
+• Establish a conflict of interest policy that requires decision makers to disclose actual, potential, or perceived conflicts of interest and establishes how a conflict of interest should be managed.
+This may include that a decision maker remove themselves from reviewing an application.

-• Maintaining a record of the conflict of interest, the nature of the conflict of interest, and the action taken to mitigate actual or perceived conflicts of interest.
+• Maintain a record of the conflict of interest, the nature of the conflict of interest, and the action taken to mitigate actual or perceived conflicts of interest.

-• De-identifying the application when the applicant is known to the entire team authorised to conduct reviews.
+• De-identify the application when the applicant is known to the entire team authorised to conduct reviews.

 Continuous improvement